Laboratory Training 1

 1.2 Use of Nullable Types

-Develop a program, which defines the functions that calculates the square root (Math.Sqrt()) of its argument.
+Develop a program, which defines the functions that calculates the square root of its argument x.
+The function returns double?.
 This function should return null, if it is impossible to calculate the root, or square root of an argument.
-Implement testing in Main() function.
+Implement testing for different arguments.

 The algorithm for calculating the square root is to determine the initial approximation (for example, 1) and sequentially obtain new approximations as the arithmetic mean of the previous number and the argument divided by this approximation.
 The algorithm ends when two consecutive approximations differ less than the specified accuracy.